 accuracy, completeness, balance and consistency with the state's and district's educational goals and

 standards.
-The wellness program coordinator shall be responsible for devising a plan for
+Wellness program coordinators shall be responsible for devising a plan for

-implementation and evaluation of the district wellness policy and is charged with operational
+implementation and evaluation of the district wellness policy and are charged with operational

 responsibility for ensuring that schools meet the goals of the district wellness policy.
-The wellness
+Wellness

-program coordinator will report to the Board annually regarding the content and implementation of
+program coordinators will report to the Board periodically regarding the content and implementation

 The report will be made available to the public on the district's website or by other appropriate

 Note: The reader is encouraged to check the index located at the beginning of this section

 for other pertinent policies and to review administrative procedures and/or forms for